 Senior Health Conditions

-Seniors may have other ailments – such as diabetes, Parkinson's disease, chemotherapy or HIV – which put them at a higher risk for pneumonia.
-If a person has a lung condition such as cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease), bronchiectasis, he or she is at greater risk of contracting pneumonia.
+Seniors may have other ailments, such as diabetes, Parkinson's disease, Alzheimer’s disease and heart disease, which put them at a higher risk for developing pneumonia.
+Lung conditions like cystic fibrosis, asthma, COPD (chronic obstructive pulmonary disease) and bronchiectasis contribute significantly to this risk as well.

 Signs of Pneumonia to Look For